inonit/serafin/README.md

 To accomplish this, the system will be built in a modular way, with a high degree of separation between components.

 ### Users app
 Stores all non-identifiable user data (gender, education, habits) and handles login through generation of a personal login code for each user and part (day) of the program.
-Backup login through randomized user name and password.
+Backup login through id and password.

-We may use a key:value store for fields that may vary between uses of the system.
+Fields past common User model fields should be set in a key: value store.
+Preferably, the fields are specified in a settings file before first syncdb, but behave somewhat like normal fields after this.

 ### Vault app
 The vault stores personally identifiable data like e-mail and phone number.
 It will be separated to a secure server if research councils dictate so.
 The vault is connected to the SMS app and sends out e-mails, but only does so at the request of the main system, and only by user ID.